-9. Roles and responsibilities
+9 Roles and responsibilities

-Role Responsibilities Senior Responsible Officer (SRO) Director of Law & Governance (and Monitoring Officer) Deputy SRO will be Chief Executive The integrity of the process in place within the council for the directed surveillance, management of CHIS and acquisition of communications data Overall responsibility for the management and oversight of requests and authorisations under RIPA Authorising Officer Regulatory Services Manager Director of Communities The only officers in BCP Council who can authorise applications (and renewals) under RIPA for onward consideration by a Magistrate or IPA for onward consideration by NAFN Must 'cancel' authorisations where the case has concluded and undertake reviews in relation to any investigation carried out Must not delegate their powers in relation to RIPA to any other officers Note: The officer who authorises a RIPA application should also carry out the review, renewal and cancellation.
-If the original Authorising Officer is not available to undertake the review, renewal or
+Role Responsibilities Senior Responsible The integrity of the process in place within the council for the directed surveillance, management of CHIS and acquisition of communications Officer (SRO) data Director of Law & Governance Overall responsibility for the management and oversight of requests and authorisations under RIPA (and Monitoring Officer) Ensuring that all authorising officers are trained to an appropriate standard Deputy SRO Ensures compliance with Part 2 of the Act and with the Home Office Codes of Practice will be Chief Executive Oversight of the reporting of errors to the relevant Commissioner and the identification of both the cause(s) of errors and the implementation of processes to minimise repetition of errors Engagement with the Investigatory Powers Commissioner's Office (IPCO) inspectors when they conduct their audits or inspections, where applicable Where necessary, oversight of the implementation of post-inspection action plans approved by the relevant oversight Commissioner Authorising The only officers in BCP Council who can authorise applications (and Officer renewals) under RIPA for onward consideration by a Magistrate or IPA for onward consideration by NAFN Head of Public Must 'cancel' authorisations where the case has concluded and Protection undertake reviews in relation to any investigation carried out Must not delegate their powers in relation to RIPA to any other officers Director of J Housing & Note: The officer who authorises a RIPA application should also carry out Communities the review, renewal and cancellation.
+If the original Authorising Officer is not available to undertake the review, renewal or cancellation, (in the case of illness or has left the Council in the interim only) this can be undertaken

-Chief Executive cancellation, (in the case of illness or has left the Council in the interim and Corporate only) this can be undertaken by another Authorising Officer.
-In Directors exceptional circumstances it may be necessary for the Chief Executive or a Corporate Director to act as an Authorising Officer RIPA Issue a unique reference number to each authorisation requested Administrator under RIPA or IPA - reference numbers will be sequential and start at BCP01.
-Head of Audit Retain a copy of the application and authorisation together with any and supplementary documentation and notification of the approval given Management by the authorising officer Assurance Maintain a central RIPA records file matrix entering the required information as soon as the forms/documents are received in Deputy RIPA accordance with the relevant Home Office Code of Practice Administrator Review and monitor all forms and documents received to ensure will be Audit compliance with the relevant law and guidance in consultation with Manager the RIPA Senior Responsible Officer and inform the Authorising (Deputy Chief Officer of any concerns Internal Chase failures to submit documents and/or carry out Auditor) reviews/cancellations All Staff Must not engage in directed surveillance of any type unless authorised to do so, formally by a designated Authorising Officer Audit and Monitor the Council's usage of its powers under RIPA on an annual Governance basis Committee
+Chief Executive by another Authorising Officer.
+In exceptional circumstances it may be and Corporate necessary for the Chief Executive or a Corporate Director to act as an Directors Authorising Officer RIPA Issue a unique reference number to each authorisation requested Administrator under RIPA or IPA - reference numbers will be sequential and start at BCP01.
+Head of Audit Retain a copy of the application and authorisation together with any and supplementary documentation and notification of the approval given by Management the authorising officer Assurance Maintain a central RIPA records file matrix entering the required information as soon as the forms/documents are received in Deputy RIPA accordance with the relevant Home Office Code of Practice Administrator Review and monitor all forms and documents received to ensure will be Audit compliance with the relevant law and guidance in consultation with the Manager RIPA Senior Responsible Officer and inform the Authorising Officer of (Deputy Chief any concerns Internal Chase failures to submit documents and/or carry out Auditor) reviews/cancellations All Staff Must not engage in directed surveillance of any type unless authorised to do so, formally by a designated Authorising Officer Audit and Monitor the Council's usage of its powers under RIPA on an annual Governance basis Committee

-10. Enforcement and sanctions
+10 Enforcement and Sanctions